Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

-Since 1992, Cartoon Network has evolved from a network "home to classic cartoons" to an unique lineup of original and memorable cartoons that defined a generation.
+Since 1992, Cartoon Network has evolved from a network "home to classic cartoons" to a unique lineup of original and memorable cartoons that defined a generation.
 However, nothing is perfect and sometimes we make mistakes and learn from them.
 During the mid-2000s, Cartoon Network was struggling with its ratings (despite having a successful run of its cartoons at the time) due to heavy competition with Nickelodeon and Disney Channel's live-action sitcoms.
-So, Cartoon Network wanted in on the live-action bandwagon, but still wanting to implement the "cartoon" in the Cartoon Network at the same time.
+So, Cartoon Network wanted in on the live-action bandwagon, but still wanted to implement the "cartoon" in the Cartoon Network at the same time.
 Inspired by The Goonies and Who Framed Roger Rabbit?, the network produced and launched their first live-action/animation hybrid film Re-Animated in 2006.
-This project was a sign of a dark age for the company that was yet-to-come.
+This project was a sign of a dark age for the company that was yet to come.

 A 12-year-old (Dominic James)'s life changes after he inherits a famous cartoonist's brain and has the ability to see cartoon characters while others can't.

 Concept and Plot Review